atata-framework/atata.io/getting-started/installation/via-atata-templates.md

     //...
 ```

-Further test fixture classes are recommended to inherit from `UITestFixture`.
+Further test fixture classes are recommended to inherit from `UITestFixture`, or just choose "Atata NUnit Test Fixture" item template in "Add New Item Window".